hakrsh/minio_express_sample_app/readme.md

 4. run 'pip3 install names' to install the names packag, used to generate random names
 5. run 'npm install' to install dependencies
 6. run 'node app.js' to start the app
-7. go to localhost:3000/createBucket to create a bucket called 'test'
+7. go to localhost:3000/createBucket to create a bucket, u can change the bucket name in app.js (bucketName)
 8. go to localhost:3000/upload to upload the images to minio
 9. go to localhost:9000 to see the images in the minio server.
 Default username and password is 'minio' and 'miniostorage'